-- Check feet daily for cuts, redness, swelling, blisters, and ingrown toenails. - Wash and dry feet daily.
-Dry between toes. - Apply white lotion, but not between the toes. - Do not cut or use over the counter medications to treat corns or calluses; discuss treatment with your provider. - Trim toenails straight across, rounding out sharp edges with an emery board. - Wear shoes and socks both indoors and outdoors. - Avoid going barefoot or wearing open toe shoes/sandals. - Protect your feet from hot and cold. - Keep blood flowing to your feet by being active and moving your feet even when seated. - Wear shoes that fit well.
+- Check feet daily for cuts, redness, swelling, blisters, and ingrown toenails. - Wash and dry feet daily. - Apply white lotion, but not between the toes. - Do not cut or use over the counter medications to treat corns or calluses; discuss treatment with your provider. - Trim toenails straight across, rounding out sharp edges with an emery board. - Wear shoes and socks both indoors and outdoors. - Protect your feet from hot and cold. - Keep blood flowing to your feet by being active and moving your feet even when seated. - · Wear shoes that fit well. - Have your feet checked at your medical visits.